Vessel monitoring system

 In this discussion, VMS relates specifically to fisheries management systems.
 VMS describes the specific application of monitoring commercial fishing boats.
-It is not to be confused with VTS which is describes the specific application of monitoring marine traffic primarily for safety and efficiency in ports and busy waterways.
+It is not to be confused with vessel traffic service (VTS) which is describes the specific application of monitoring marine traffic primarily for safety and efficiency in ports and busy waterways.
 It is also not to be confused with specific communication technologies such as AIS, Iridium, Inmarsat, Argos, GPRS which relate to the communication method on which data is transmitted.
 Different VMS systems will use different communication technologies depending on the functionality requirements imposed by a national or regional VMS initiative.

 The cost of VMS components will vary according to the functionality requirements of the specific system being implemented.
 In general the higher the functionality the more expensive the equipment and required data link (airtime costs).
 The cost of a VMS system therefore varies and thus the level of government subsidy (if any) varies according to national and regional requirements.
 EU and US VMS systems require expensive onboard equipment and large amounts of data to be transmitted over satellite link resulting in high airtime charges, but also provide a very high level of functionality.
 In other regions where per vessel cost and huge fleet sizes are an issue, communication technologies such as AIS are used which significantly reduce equipment and airtime costs whilst delivering acceptable basic VMS system functionality.